The Sermon on the Mount: Enemies

 Jesus focuses his remarks on the second phrase, commanding that love and not hatred should be shown toward enemies.
 Those who say ill things about us are to be spoken well of by us.
 The disciple of Jesus should go out of his way to do good to those who hate him and to pray for those who mistreat him.

-Luke’s account gives us the reason: Anyone can love those who treat them well, but it takes something all together more to extend love to the unloving.
+Luke’s account gives us the reason: Anyone can love those who treat them well, but it takes something altogether more to extend love to the unloving.
 Even sinners do nice things to those who are nice to them; thus, restricting yourself to only loving those who are kind to you makes you no better than the rest of the world.

 Further, we should do good to others without expecting to receive something similar in return.
 If we lend funds to someone, we should do it with the attitude that we are not expecting it back.
 It is in this manner that we can imitate our Lord.
 God is impartial.
 He does not withhold all blessings from the wicked.